-2 A Review Paper on "Graphene Field Emission for
+A Review Paper on "Graphene Field Emission for Electron Microscopy"

-3 Electron Microscopy"

-- 4 Xiuyuan Shao 1 and Anjam Khursheed 1,2, - Department of Electrical and Computer Engineering, National University of Singapore, 4 Engineering Drive 3, Singapore 117583, Singapore - Figure 2 Engineering Science Programme, National University of Singapore, 9 Engineering Drive 1, Singapore 117575, Singapore - Correspondence: eleka@nus.edu.sg (A.K.); Tel.: +65-6516-2295 (A.K.)
+Xiuyuan Shao 1 and Anjam Khursheed 1,2,

+- Department of Electrical and Computer Engineering, National University of Singapore, 4 Engineering Drive 3, Singapore 117583, Singapore; xiuyuan_shao@u.nus.edu - 2 Engineering Science Programme, National University of Singapore, 9 Engineering Drive 1, Singapore 117575, Singapore - Correspondence: eleka@nus.edu.sg; Tel.: +65-6516-2295

-- Abstract: Although good field emission from graphene has been demonstrated from a wide variety of different micro-fabricated structures, very few of them can be used to improve the design of cold field emitters for electron microscopy applications.
-Most of them consist of densely packed nanoemitters, which produce a large array of defocused overlapping electron beams, and therefore cannot be subsequently defocused down to a single nano-meter electron probe.
-This paper reviews the kind of single-tip cathode structures suitable in cold field emission guns for instruments such as the Scanning Electron Microscopy, Transmission Electron Microscope or the Scanning Transmission Electron Microscopy, and reviews progress in fabricating them from graphene based materials. - Keywords: graphene; cold field emission; single-tip cathode; electron microscopy
+Abstract: Although good field emission from graphene has been demonstrated from a wide variety of different microfabricated structures, very few of them can be used to improve the design of cold field emitters for electron microscopy applications.
+Most of them consist of densely packed nano-emitters, which produce a large array of defocused overlapping electron beams, and therefore cannot be subsequently focused down to a single nanometer electron probe.
+This paper reviews the kind of single-tip cathode structures suitable in cold field emission guns for instruments such as scanning electron microscopy, transmission electron microscope or scanning transmission electron microscopy, and reviews progress in fabricating them from graphene-based materials.

+Keywords: graphene; cold field emission; single-tip cathode; electron microscopy